(This page published August 1, 2011)

 Coronets are rare these days, and they are correspondingly expensive.
 At least part of their rarity, at least insofar as the all-metal pens are concerned, is that their construction is slightly different from that of ordinary pens; the section and the clear portion of the barrel are a single piece that must be removed from the barrel when the pen needs resacking.
 Attempting to separate the section from the threaded part will break the pen, and doubtless no small number of Coronets have died in this manner.
 There seems always to be an exception, however, and the exception to this rule is a small number of pens made probably in 1938–1939, in which the section is fitted into the barrel in the usual manner.
 This ambiguity adds to the potential for disaster.

 The most likely, and most noticeable, defect on all-metal Coronets is a posting ring that can be very severe if the pen has seen a lot of use.

 The Half Coronet, on the other hand, has less problem with a posting ring because its celluloid barrel gives slightly as the pen is posted.
 Also, the Half Coronet is built in the usual manner, with the section separate from the barrel and easily removable for repair.

 Further aggravating the Coronet’s problem of survival is the tendency of the celluloid trim in the cap and at the front end of the barrel to crystallize.
 Pens with Dubonnet Red marbled trim are more desirable than those with black; but because the Dubonnet Red material is much more frangible than the black, Dubonnet Red-trimmed pens are rarer and (consequently) more costly.

-The information in this article is as accurate as possible, but you should not take it as absolutely authoritative.
+The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 My thanks to Wojciech J. Osetkowsky, who provided some of the information and photos used in this article.